-You can integrate the Braze SDK using Carthage by including the following in your
+You can integrate earlier versions of the SDK by including the following in your

 1 github "Appboy/Appboy-iOS-SDK" "<BRAZE_IOS_SDK_VERSION>"

 Make sure to replace

 <BRAZE_IOS_SDK_VERSION> with the latest version of the Braze iOS SDK in “x.y.z” format.
 Release versions are available here.

 For further instructions using Carthage, please refer to their user guide on Github.

 Once you’ve synced the Braze SDK release artifacts (we support Carthage via a zip of release artifacts attached to our Github releases), integrate the